Elastic anisotropy in heterogeneous materials: Results and Discussion

-Where $I$ is identity matrix and $A^{Eshelby}$ is the Eshelby strain concentration tensor in terms of the Eshelby tensor $S$ \cite{eshelby1957determination} that accounts for the particulate shape.
+where $I$ is identity matrix and $A^{Eshelby}$ is the Eshelby strain concentration tensor in terms of the Eshelby tensor $S$ \cite{eshelby1957determination} that accounts for the particulate shape.

 The advantage of Mori-Tanaka approach is the ability to consider shape parameters of general ellipsoidal shapes along with volume fractions and constituent phase properties in effective property estimation.
-With the determination of $C^{*}$, the influence of constituent properties, relative content, particulate shape and aspect ratio on the anisotropy of two phase composite materials can be evaluated.
-The procedure to evaluate $A^U$, $A^L$ and $A^{SE}$ along with validation has been presented in the supplementary material.
+With the determination of $C^{*}$, extent of anisotropy in two phase composite materials can be evaluated and the influence of constituent properties, volume fractions, particulate shape and aspect ratio on anisotropy can be assessed.

-The microstructural features that influence $C^*$ and consequently the extent of anisotropy are the reinforcement volume fraction, reinforcement shape and aspect ratio of a particular shape under consideration.
+The microstructural features that influence $C^*$ and consequently the extent of anisotropy in two phase particle reinforced composite materials are the reinforcement volume fraction, reinforcement shape and aspect ratio of a particular shape under consideration.
 Assuming that the reinforcement and matrix are individually isotropic with elastic contrast ratio $E_f/E_m=10$, the role of volume fractions and overall shape of the particulates in influencing anisotropy can be inferred from the variation of anisotropy indices with particulate volume fractions as shown in Fig. \ref{fig:anisotropy1}.
-The anisotropy indices increase from zero, reach a peak and reduce back to zero indicating that the presence of a secondary phase with elastic property mismatch causes a deviation from isotropy even though the constituents are individually isotropic.
+The anisotropy indices increase from zero, reach a peak and reduce back to zero.
+The extremities of the volume fraction range i.e. $V_f=0,1$ have anisotropy indices equal to zero since they denote a single material phase, either matrix ($V_f=0$) or reinforcements ($V_f=1$) that are individually isotropic.
+Deviation from isotropy in the intermediate particulate volume fraction range ($0<V_f<1$) implies that the presence of a secondary phase with elastic property mismatch causes anisotropy even though the constituents are individually isotropic.